adntgv/ytnib/README.md

 # ytnib
-Add a button on Youtube Thumbnail to quickly mark a video as "Not Interested"
+Add a button on Youtube videos thumbnail to quickly mark a video as "Not Interested"